home-assistant/companion.home-assistant/docs/integrations/android-device-controls.md

 ## <span class='beta'>BETA</span> Use a dashboard instead of built-in controls

 Starting with Android 14, on supported devices you can also show a Home Assistant dashboard instead of the built-in controls when using the device controls feature.
-Both modes have their own advantages: the built-in controls allow you to manage use while locked for each entity and control multiple servers side by side, while a dashboard supports all Home Assistant features and allows fully customizing appearance to suit your needs.
+Both modes have their own advantages: the built-in controls are easy to use, allow you to manage locked settings for each entity and control multiple servers side by side, while a dashboard supports all Home Assistant features and allows fully customizing the controls to suit your needs.
 The documentation above describes built-in controls.

-To switch between modes, open the app and go to [Settings]([https://my.home-assistant.io/](https://my.home-assistant.io/redirect/config/) > Companion app > Manage device controls.
+To switch between modes, open the app and go to [Settings](https://my.home-assistant.io/redirect/config/) > Companion app > Manage device controls.
 There will be an option to change the device controls mode here.
 If you choose Dashboard, you can also enter the dashboard path to use (ex: `/lovelace/default_view` or `/lovelace-dashboardname/viewname`) to use a different dashboard than the default.

 :::info
 When switching from built-in device controls to a dashboard: if you previously used built-in device controls, you may need to remove all controls before the dashboard will be shown.